alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 echo "Python packages installed with success."
 ```
-Save and quit by pressing CTRL+X, then modify the file ".gitlab-ci.yml":
+Save and quit by pressing CTRL+X; then modify the file ".gitlab-ci.yml":
 ```bash
 # Edit the pipeline definition file
 nano .gitlab-ci.yml
 ```
-Modify the `deploy` accordingly:
+Modify the `deploy` block accordingly:
 ```yaml
 deploy:
   # ...